laurilehmijoki/filey-diff/README.md

 ### Filey

 A file-like object.
-Can be, for example, a *file system file* or an *AWS S3 object*.
+Can be, for example, a file system file or an AWS S3 object.

 ### Data source